PimCoumans/pixelrock-nl/_posts/2020-09-03-making-jumpy-wall-part-1.markdown

 ## The game

 In September 2015 I released my first mobile game.
 I named Jumpy Wall, lifting on the already less popular 'verby noun' trend for simple and addictive mobiles games, inspired by Flappy Bird and Crossy Road.
-The game features one-touch controls to wall jump your way up, collection gems and avoiding obstacles.
+The game features one-touch controls to wall jump your way up, collecting gems and avoiding obstacles.
 The scope of the games was deliberately left very small, with the simplest control scheme I could think of: tap to jump, hold down your finger to slowly slide down each wall.

 {% include image.html url="/assets/jumpywall-pim-coumans.jpg" alt="Pim Coumans behind his desk working on Jumpy Wall in 2015" caption="Where the magic happened, back in 2015" %}